craftcms/docs/docs/5.x/system/fields.md

 </article>
 ```

 This example uses the same “Attribution” field as `photoCredit` _and_ `byline`, each storing its own content.
-Similarly, you can target one instance of field with [element queries](../development/element-queries.md), just as you’d expect:
+You can target one instance of field with [element queries](../development/element-queries.md), just as you’d expect:

 ```twig{4}
 {% set postsMissingImageAttribution = craft.entries()